Zimmer Knee Implants & Device Failure

 Knee replacements are intended to last approximately 15 years.
 Dr. Berger described the failure rate of the Zimmer knee implant as "unacceptably high," and both doctors urged Zimmer to recall the product.
 Zimmer has not recalled the product, and it has blamed the failure rates on the poor surgical technique of the doctors rather than any defects in the implant.

-North Carolina Lawyers Evaluate Your Zimmer Knee Implant Claim
+Personal Injury Lawyers Evaluate Your Zimmer Knee Implant Claim

 A loose knee implant can erode the bone, causing serious pain and limited mobility.
 If you received a Zimmer knee implant and are experiencing any of the following symptoms, your implant may have loosened or need replacement: